AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

     1. the value being added is constructed into the container, not assigned;
     2. the argument type(s) passed differ from the type held by the container;
     3. the container won’t reject the value being added due to it being a duplicate.
+- Never pass `new`ed raw pointers as arguments to emplacement functions (may leak when exception)
-- Emplacement functions may perform type conversions that would be rejected by insertion functions.
+- Emplacement functions may perform type conversions (via explicit constructors) that would be rejected by insertion functions.

 If you have a container holding, say, `std::string`s,